conservationtechlab/camml/README.md

     cd ~/git
     git clone https://github.com/conservationtechlab/camml.git

-## Setting up virtualenvwrapper environments
+## Setting up virtualenv environments

 As always, it is advisable to keep your python environments for specific tasks (like this training process) separate from your main